 - 3. Describe the internal controls to control for data errors, including transcription and coding errors, data omissions, computational errors, and compilation errors. - State staff currently review the data submitted by the counties for inconsistencies and/or errors, including transcription and coding errors, data omissions, computational errors, and compilation errors.
-On-going training sessions are conducted for state and county staff on the use of the data survey tool, federal work participation elements, and error avoidance. - Describe the checks used to isolate electronic systems and programming errors and the steps to ensure that all work participation report items are internally consistent.

-The state, while working to improve the federal data collection process, has developed business and skips rules within the new data collection software program to address electronic systems and programming errors with the data collection application.
-State staff monitors monthly samples to ensure that software is correctly pulling the primary and secondary samples.
-Some data elements, especially those not applicable in California or to the SSP-MOE program (e.g., Non-custodial Parent Indicator), are automatically populated with an appropriate response.
-Where appropriate, state and county staff reviewing SSP-MOE cases have the option to overwrite populated elements.
+On-going training sessions are conducted for State and county staff on the use of the data survey tool, federal work participation elements, and error avoidance. - 4.
+Describe the checks used to isolate electronic systems and programming errors and the steps to ensure that all work participation report items are internally consistent. - The State, while working to improve the federal data collection process, has developed business and skip rules within the new data collection software program to address electronic systems and programming errors with the data collection application.
+State staff monitor monthly samples to ensure that software is correctly pulling the primary and secondary samples.
+Some data elements, especially those not applicable in California (e.g., Non-custodial Parent Indicator), are automatically populated with an appropriate response.

 Procedures have been shared, in writing, with the staff that program the electronic systems used for federal data reporting purposes.
 Electronic text help is available in RADEP.
 A case cannot be completed at the county level without clearing edits generated by the system during the review.
-In addition, state staff provides general assistance with the web-based tool.
+In addition, State staff provide general assistance with the web-based tool.

-A secondary review of select data elements is completed at the state level using edits generated by the RADEP database.
-State staff also provides technical assistance to counties to ensure that data reported to ACF is internally consistent.
+A secondary review of select data elements is completed at the State level using edits generated by the RADEP database.
+State staff also provide technical assistance to counties to ensure that data reported to ACF is internally consistent.